-The Scientific Steering Committee considers that careful sourcing of the raw materials, where needed in combination with appropriate processing, will result in safe gelatine.
+The Scientific Steering Committee still considers that careful sourcing of the raw materials, where needed in combination with appropriate processing, remains a key-factor for producing safe gelatine.

-When ruminant hides are used for the production of gelatine, they are obtained from bovines.
-On the basis of current knowledge it can be considered that the parts of bovine hides used for the production of gelatine do not present a risk with regard to TSEs, provided contamination with potentially infected materials is avoided.
-The risk of contamination of the skin with TSE agent by spillage of blood and/or CNS
+b.
+When ruminant hides are used for the production of gelatine, they are usually obtained from bovines.
+On the basis of current knowledge it can be considered

-&lt;sup>1 Little is known about TSEs in other ruminants and the present opinion therefore does not nececessarily cover possible risks associated with TSEs in other ruminant species.
+&lt;sup>1 Little is known about TSEs in ruminants other than cattle, sheep and goats; the present opinion therefore does not necessarily cover possible risks associated with TSEs in other ruminant species.